Pre-Procedure

 RP-EBUS probe

-- The system has ultrasound processor and balloon catheter that are attached to the probe.
+The RP-EBUS probe has an ultrasound processor and a balloon catheter attached to it.
 The balloon is fixed at the tip of the probe.
-If overinflation or excessive pressure occurs, the balloon slips from the tip and small amount of water is released from the balloon to prevent balloon rupture.
+If overinflation or excessive pressure occurs, the balloon slips from the tip and a small amount of water is released from the balloon to prevent balloon rupture.
 The 20 MHz miniature radial probe is the standard probe.
 The 30 MHz miniature radial probe provides a more detailed image of the airway wall and surrounding structures.
-These probes have diameter of 2.5 mm so, a flexible bronchoscope with working channel of 2.8 mm is required to use it.
-The 20 MHz ultra-miniature radial probe is smaller than either miniature radial probe, so it can be inserted through the 2 mm working channel of a bronchoscope and can extend further into subsegmental bronchi than the miniature radial probe.
+These 2 probes have a diameter of 2.5 mm; therefore, a flexible bronchoscope with a working channel of 2.8 mm is required to use it.
+The 20 MHz ultra-miniature radial probe has a smaller diameter than either miniature radial probe, so it can be inserted through the 2 mm working channel of a bronchoscope and can extend further into subsegmental bronchi than the miniature radial probe.

 CP-EBUS bronchoscope

-- Currently available CP-EBUS bronchoscope (Olympus BF-UC160F-0L8) has linear curved array ultrasonic transducer of 7.5 MHz at the distal tip, which has capability of displaying B-mode and color Doppler mode (see the image below).
+The CP-EBUS bronchoscope has a linear curved-array ultrasonic transducer of 7.5 MHz at the distal tip, which has the capability of displaying B-mode and color Doppler mode.
+[29]

-A) Convex endobronchial ultrasound probe B) Convex endobronchial ultrasound probe with balloon. - The field of view is 80 º, and the direction of view is 35 º forward oblique.
-The outer diameter of the bronchoscope is 6.2 mm and inner channel diameter is 2 mm.
-The dedicated 22-gauge needle (NA-201SX-4022 single use) has echogenic dimpled tip to enhance visibility by ultrasound.
-The maximum extruding stroke is 40 mm with safety mechanism that stop at 20 mm.
-The needle has internal sheath which prevents contamination of sample by bronchial wall tissue (see the image below).
+The field of view is 80 degrees, and the direction of view is 35 degrees forward oblique.
+The outer diameter of the bronchoscope is 6.2 mm, and the inner channel diameter is 2 mm.
+The dedicated 22-gauge needle has an echogenic dimpled tip to enhance visibility by ultrasound.
+The maximum extruding stroke is 40 mm with a safety mechanism that stops at 20 mm.
+The needle has an internal sheath that prevents contamination of samples by bronchial wall tissue.

 Positioning

-EBUS is usually performed on supine position with operator standing on head end of bed.
-The bronchoscopist should have clear view of monitor.
+EBUS is usually performed with the patient in the supine position, with the operator standing at the head of the bed.
+The bronchoscopist should have a clear view ofthe monitor.

 Technique

-RP EBUS showing pulmonary nodule.
-If patient does not tolerate complete obstruction of airway, the balloon can be filled partially and applied to the airway wall in semicircular manner.
+If the patient is unable to tolerate complete obstruction of the airway, the balloon can be partially filled and applied to the airway wall in a semicircular manner.

 Sequential TBNA

-Sequential TBNA is defined as localization of lesion first and subsequent sampling of the lesion.
-When the ultrasound identify the target lesion, the radial probe is removed from the working channel of bronchoscope and TBNA needle is introduced through it.
-TBNA of the lesion is performed using technique similar to conventional TBNA.
-Sequential TBNA can also be used to localize and sample intraparenchymal lesion.
-The probe should be introduced using catheter with extended working channel and placed exactly on the lesion.
-With guide sheath in position, the radial probe is removed and biopsy forceps or brush is used to sample the lesion through the guide sheath.
-It can also be combined with virtual bronchoscopic navigation system.[14]
+Sequential TBNA is defined as the localization of a lesion, followed by sampling of the lesion.
+When the target lesion is identified, the radial probe is removed from the working channel of the bronchoscope, and the TBNA needle is introduced.
+Sequential TBNA can also be used to localize and sample intraparenchymal lesions.
+The probe should be introduced using a catheter with an extended working channel and placed precisely on the lesion.
+With the guide sheath in position, the radial probe is removed and a biopsy forceps or brush is used to sample the lesion through the guide sheath.
+It can also be combined with a virtual bronchoscopic navigation system.
+[30]

 CP-EBUS

-A regular fiberoptic bronchoscopy should be done first to determine anatomy and exclude endobronchial lesion.
-CP-EBUS is usually performed orally, as ultrasound probe in it prevents using nasal route.
-The image quality is lower to that of a regular bronchoscope.
+Convex probe EBUS (CP-EBUS) is usually performed orally, because the ultrasound probe prevents use of the nasal route.
+The image quality of CP-EBUS is lower than that of regular bronchoscopy.
 A disposable latex balloon is attached to the ultrasound probe.
-The tip of the bronchoscope should be positioned more anteriorly while passing through the vocal cords to avoid sticking the EBUS bronchoscope on the posterior part of vocal cords.
-Once in the airways, a syringe filled with sterile water is attached to the balloon channel of the scope and the balloon is filled with water to achieve contact with the airways.
-Lymph nodes are identified with its typical sonographic appearance (see the image below).
+The tip of the bronchoscope should be positioned anteriorly while passing it through the vocal cords to prevent the EBUS bronchoscope from sticking to the posterior part of the vocal cords.
+Once in the airway, a syringe filled with sterile water is attached to the balloon channel of the scope, and the balloon is filled with water to achieve contact with the airways.

-CP EBUS showing lymph node.
-Lymph nodes should be differentiated from vascular structures, which are also hypoechoic.
-Doppler accurately differentiates lymph nodes and vascular structures.
+The lymph nodes should be differentiated from vascular structures, which are also hypoechoic.
+Doppler ultrasound accurately differentiates lymph nodes from vascular structures.
 All mediastinal lymph node stations should be evaluated systematically.
-Subcarinal lymph node can be visualized either from right main or left main bronchus.
-The bronchoscopic and ultrasonic views can be toggled alternatively or two-screen display of both views can be used in the monitor.
-The tip should be flexed up for ultrasound image and down for endoscopic image.
-The ultrasound image can be frozen, allowing the size of lesions to be measured.
+The subcarinal lymph node can be visualized either from the right main or left main bronchus.
+The bronchoscopic and ultrasound views can be toggled alternatively, or a 2-screen display can be used for simultaneous viewing.
+The tip should be flexed up for and ultrasound image and down for an endoscopic image.
+The ultrasound image can be frozen, allowing lesions to be measured.

 Real-time TBNA

 Real-time TBNA is defined as simultaneous sonographic visualization and sampling of the lesion.
-Once the target lesion is identified, the dedicated 22-gauge needle is inserted through the working channel of the bronchoscope and fastened to it.
-The tip of bronchoscope should be in neutral position to allow the sheath to come out of the distal end of working channel.
-The needle should remain within the catheter during passage through the working channel in order to prevent injury to the bronchoscope.
-Once the catheter emerges out of the bronchoscope, the needle is advanced from the catheter and locked into position.
-The insertion point of needle is localized and it is then pushed through the bronchial wall into the target lymph node under direct ultrasound visualization (see the image below).
+Once the target lesion is identified, the dedicated needle is inserted through the working channel of the bronchoscope and fastened to it.
+The tip of the bronchoscope should be in neutral position to allow the sheath to come out of the distal end of the working channel.
+The needle should remain within the catheter during passage through the working channel in order to prevent damaging the bronchoscope.
+Once the catheter emerges from the bronchoscope, the needle is advanced from the catheter and locked into position.
+The insertion point of the needle is localized and then pushed through the bronchial wall into the target lymph node under direct ultrasound visualization.

-Real time TBNA with needle (arrow) in lymph node (LN).
 With the needle in the target lymph node, the internal sheath is removed.
 This cleans the lumen of the needle system, which usually becomes contaminated with bronchial cells.
 Suction is applied using a 20-mL syringe, and the catheter is moved back and forth.
-Suction is released and the needle is pulled back into the flexible catheter.
+Suction is released, and the needle is pulled back into the flexible catheter.
 The entire transbronchial needle system is then removed from the bronchoscope in a single, smooth motion.
-The tissue core is removed from the needle lumen by reinserting the internal sheath.
+The tissue core is then removed from the needle lumen by reinserting the internal sheath.

 Post-Procedure

-Complications EBUS and EBUS-TBNA are usually safe procedures.
-No serious complications were found on a systematic review of effectiveness and safety of CP-EBUS-TBNA of regional lymph nodes.[17]
-Reported complications are agitation, cough, hypoxia, laryngeal injury, fever, bacteremia and infection, bleeding, pneumothorax, and broken equipment becoming stuck in the airway.
-Mediastinal abscess has been reported as a case report.
+EBUS and EBUS-TBNA are usually safe procedures.
+In a systematic review of effectiveness and safety, no serious complications were found for CP-EBUS-TBNA of regional lymph nodes.
+[33] Reported complications have included agitation, sore throat, cough, hypoxia, laryngeal injury, fever, bacteremia and infection, bleeding, pneumothorax, and broken equipment becoming stuck in the airway.
+Mediastinal abscess has also been reported.
 Complications related to upper airway local anesthesia are laryngospasm, laryngeal edema, bronchospasm, methemoglobinemia, and cardiac arrhythmias.
-Complications attributable to procedural sedation are respiratory depression, cardiovascular instability, vomiting, and aspiration.
+[34] Complications attributable to procedural sedation are respiratory depression, cardiovascular instability, vomiting, and aspiration.

-Aspirated specimen is smeared onto glass slides and air dried so that an on-site cytopathologist can evaluate the specimen.
-The use of rapid on-site evaluation significantly improves the diagnostic yield of transbronchial aspiration[18] , and it is a cost-effective approach.[19]
-It leads to avoidance of additional biopsies without loss in diagnostic yield and also reduces the complication rate of bronchoscopy.[20]
-Histological cores are fixed with formalin and sent to the pathology department.
-The samples can be used for molecular analysis.
+Aspirated specimen is smeared onto glass slides and air dried, so that an on-site cytopathologist can evaluate the specimen.
+The use of rapid on-site evaluation significantly improves the diagnostic yield of transbronchial aspiration, [35] and it is a cost-effective approach.
+[36] It helps avoid the need for additional biopsies without loss in diagnostic yield and reduces the complication rate associated with bronchoscopy.
+[37, 38]

 Monitoring